developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 13/README.md

 ```

-# 52. Write Integration Test for deleting the MovieInfo Document
+# 52. Write Integration Test for deleting the MovieInfo Document.

+- Delete by id test.

 ```